labdaddy/IConrad/README.md

 #### u-IConrad-response
 SysAdmin learning
-This content is from a response to a reddit post from several years ago that outlines the steps to take to learn skills that are used on the job, day to day as opposed to a more high level school type learning track.
+-This content is from a response to a reddit post from several years ago that outlines the steps to take to learn skills that are used on the job, day to day as opposed to a more high level school type learning track.
-The post can be found [here](https://www.reddit.com/r/linuxadmin/comments/2s924h/how_did_you_get_your_start/cnnw1ma/) and also the content is listed below, including some of the responses on the thread that add useful additional points.
+-The post can be found [here](https://www.reddit.com/r/linuxadmin/comments/2s924h/how_did_you_get_your_start/cnnw1ma/) and also the content is listed below, including some of the responses on the thread that add useful additional points.

 This is what I tell people to do, who ask me "how do I learn to be a Linux sysadmin?".
 1. Set up a KVM hypervisor.